River Cleddau: Eastern Cleddau

-The Eastern Cleddau (Welsh: Cleddau Ddu meaning 'black') rises in the foothills of Mynydd Preseli at Blaencleddau in the parish of Mynachlog-ddu.
+The Eastern Cleddau (Welsh: Cleddau Ddu meaning 'black') rises in the foothills of Preseli Mountains at Blaencleddau in the parish of Mynachlog-ddu.
 It flows southwest through a broad moorland valley to Gelli Hill, where the River Syfynwy joins it.
 It then flows south through a deep valley past Llawhaden and becomes tidal at Canaston Bridge, the lowest crossing point.
 The estuary joins that of the Western Cleddau at Picton Point.
 Its length is about 34 km, of which about 7 km is tidal.